 Any Old Iron won Burgess the Portico Prize for the north-west book of the year 1989, awarded by the Portico Library.
 In this novel, Burgess draws on his memories of being a student at the University of Manchester in 1939.
 Any Old Iron takes in a grand sweep of the twentieth century, including the sinking of the Titanic, two world wars, and the Russian revolution, viewed through the eyes of two connected families, one of which is Manchester Welsh and Russian, the other Manchester Jewish.

-Manchester appears in nostalgic detail, with ‘a very Manchester meal of fried egg and chips’ at the Kardomah Café, an upmarket Art-Deco Manchester institution on Deansgate, open from the 1930s to the 1970s; Burgess’s narrator hears Constant Lambert’s Rio Grande at the Royal College of Music, as Burgess himself had done, aged twelve, at the Free Trade Hall in 1929.
-(Lambert is pictured on the left.)
+Manchester appears in nostalgic detail, with ‘a very Manchester meal of fried egg and chips’ at the Kardomah Café, an upmarket Art-Deco Manchester institution on Deansgate, open from the 1930s to the 1970s.
+Burgess’s narrator hears a performance of Constant Lambert’s Rio Grande at the Royal College of Music, as Burgess himself had done, aged twelve, at the Free Trade Hall in 1929.

 Manchester is the point from which the rest of this epic novel departs.
 Burgess acknowledged the Mancunian roots of Any Old Iron but, as he said in an interview for BBC Greater Manchester Radio: ‘I’ve always regretted that while Dublin produced a great novel, Ulysses, I feel that Manchester should have had a novel like that but never did, and I don’t think I’m qualified to write it.’
 In Little Wilson and Big God he writes about his admiration for Shabby Tiger, Howard Spring’s depression-era novel about artists in Manchester, published in 1934 and later adapted as a Granada TV series.

 Although Burgess claimed that the great Manchester novel was yet to be written, his own writing occupies a secure place in the literary history of the city, alongside works such as Mary Barton by Elizabeth Gaskell (1848), The Manchester Man by Isabella Banks (1876), and Magnolia Street by Louis Golding (1932).
-More recent Manchester writers include Howard Jacobson, Zahid Hussain, Caroline Aherne, Sophie Hannah, Michael Symmons Roberts, Lemn Sissay, and Carol Ann Duffy, who was the first woman to be appointed UK Poet Laureate in 2009.
+More recent Manchester writers include Howard Jacobson, Caroline Aherne, Sophie Hannah and Carol Ann Duffy, who was the first woman to be appointed Poet Laureate of the United Kingdom in 2009.